UoMResearchIT/matlab-novice/episodes/04-plotting.md

 ## Heatmaps

-If we wanted to look at all our data at the same time we need a three dimensions:
+If we wanted to look at all our data at the same time we need three dimensions:
-One for the patients, one for the days, and another one for the inflamation values.
+One for the patients, one for the day, and another one for the inflamation.
-An option is to use a heatmap, that is, use the colour of each point to represent the inflamation values.
+One option is to use a heatmap, that is, use the colour of each point to represent the inflamation values.

-In matlab, at least two methods can do this for us.
+In MATLAB, at least two methods can do this for us.
 The [`heatmap` function](https://uk.mathworks.com/help/matlab/ref/heatmap.html)
 takes a table as input and produces a heatmap:
 ```matlab